 Cookie Policy

-This Cookie Policy explains how SimpleFileTools ("we", "us", or "our") uses cookies and similar technologies when you visit our website at simplefiletools.com.
+This Cookie Policy explains how SimpleFileTools uses cookies and similar technologies when you visit our website at simplefiletools.com.
 This policy should be read in conjunction with our Privacy Policy.

 1. What Are Cookies?

-Cookies are small text files that are placed on your device (computer, smartphone, or tablet) when you visit a website.
+Cookies are small text files that are placed on your device when you visit a website.
 They are widely used to make websites work more efficiently and provide information to website owners.
+Some cookies expire when you close your browser (session cookies), while others remain for a set period (persistent cookies).

 2. How We Use Cookies

 These cookies are necessary for our website to function properly.
-They enable basic functions like page navigation and access to secure areas of the website.
+They enable basic functions like page navigation and storing your cookie preferences.

 We use Google Analytics to understand how visitors interact with our website.
-This helps us improve our content and user experience.
+This helps us improve our compliance tools and user experience.

-We use Google AdSense to display advertisements on our website.
-These cookies help serve relevant ads to you and measure ad campaign performance.
+We use Google AdSense to display advertisements.
+These cookies help serve relevant ads and measure ad campaign performance.

 These cookies may track your activity across different websites to build a profile of your interests.